 Use a prayer journal

 I’ve created this amazing kid’s prayer journal below that is jam-packed with lots of fun stuff.
-From verses to memorize, to prayers, to thankful lists, and even a coloring sheet.
-This will help them get excited about prayer.
+From verses to memorize, to prayers, to thankful /gratitude lists, and even a coloring sheet.
+These children’s prayers printables will help them get excited about prayer.
 Make them their own little binder.
 Kids love having things that are just theirs.
 Put their name on it and make it special.
 This is THEIR prayer journal.
 They can decorate it any way they want!

 Write down answered prayers